justincasher/vantage/docs/contributing/code_of_conduct.md

 ### 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact**: Use of inappropriate language or other behavior that conflicts with the community standards of professionalism and welcome.

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+An apology to the affected parties may be requested.

 ### 2. Warning